53 Christmas Crafts for a Break From the Holiday Rush in 2025

 38. Popsicle Window Ornament

 Year after year, unboxing a handmade Christmas craft like a homemade ornament lets the memories flood in.
-Create these easy window frame ornaments using paper and popsicle sticks.
+These easy window frame ornaments come together easily with only paper and popsicle sticks.

 39. Pom-Pom Pinecones